NicodemusGurion/nicodemusgurion.github.io/_posts/Reading the Quran 2.md

 ---
-title: Reading the Quran, Surah 1 Al-Fatihah tags [Islam, Quran, Reading the Quran]
+title: Reading the Quran, Surah 1 Al-Fatihah
+tags: [Islam, Quran, Reading the Quran]
 ---

 This is the second chapter of the Quran, a massive 286 verses!
 Even the most massive chapter of the Bible has "only" 176 verses.
 And this is after reading a chapter of 7 verses.
 And it seems that most chapters of the Quran contains hundreds of verses.
 This could easily have been divided up in 5-6 chapters, which would make it much easier to digest.
 This is probably going to be a long article, and I suspect most articles are going to become obscenely long due to this fact.
 To save space I will provide a link to the verses but only quote relevant parts.